BUGSPRAY TREATMENT

 Nancy,

 If you read the article above, you’ll learn about the various options we recommend which will handle this pest.
-The most common for use on plants is our Cyonara RTS.
-This product hooks to your garden hose and then mixes automatically when you turn on the water and spray.
-Cyonara is odorless, works on a wide range of pests and will both kill and repel them from treated surfaces making it ideal for large areas.
-1 Quart will cover up to 1/2 acre and you may use it on the home too if you find them landing there laying eggs.
+The most common for use on plants is our Maxxthor.
+This product is super active on them because its oil based and will both kill and repel them.

 Be sure to treat once a week until they’re gone; twice a month to keep them away for good.
 You can read up more this option above, in our article, and here is a direct link to that section: